Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/Concept-Of-Hierarchy.md

 /1/2/3/4/5/6/

--	Number 1 represents repository
+-	Number 1 represents 1st Project
--	Number 2 indicates 2nd Project
+-	Number 2 indicates 2nd Baseline
--	Number 3 indicates 3rd Baseline
+-	Number 3 indicates 3rd BaselineItemzType
--	Number 4 indicates 4th BaselineItemzType
+-	Number 4 indicates 4th BaselineItemz
--	Number 5 indicates 5th BaselineItemz
+-	Number 5 indicates 5th child of 4th BaselineItemz
--	Number 6 indicates 6th child of 5th BaselineItemz.
+-	Number 6 indicates 6th child of 5th child of 4th BaselineItemz

-We expect Hierarchy id to be whole number across all types of nodes for Baseline data as we don’t expect them to move in the hierarchy.

 Users may decide to include / exclude BaselineItemz and this should impact BaselineItemz Parent and Child Hierarchy record sets.
 ItemzApp shall support multiple BaselineItemz related to each other via hierarchy record sets to be Included or Excluded together in one transaction.
 Any other impact this operation would have, say, on Traceability BaselineItemz shall also be considered and implemented for bulk operations of inclusion and exclusion of related hierarchy recordsets together.

+#### Can BaselineItemz Hierarchy ID contain decimal point numbers?

+Yes, It's possible for BaselineItemz to have HierarchyID containing decimal numbers.
+ItemzApp do not support moving BaselineItemz from one place to another place and so it does not generate Decimaml Numbers for Hierarchy ID due to such operation.
+That said, Baselines are snapshot of Itemz data at the time of taking the baseline.
+It performes several clones of original data including Hierarchy ID.
+So if the Itemz that are in scope of the baseline already contains Hierarchy ID with decimal points then it will be carried forward into Baseline Itemz Hierarchy ID as well.

 #### Will Hirarchy ID Number changing be captured as part of Change Management records?

-No, because there are many reasons for HierarchyID number to change due to different actions users perform, it makes it not so interesting for users to have an recoreds of each and every such change be captured as part of Hierarchy ID changes.
+No, because there are many reasons for HierarchyID number to change due to different actions users perform, it makes it not so interesting for users to have multiple change records of each and every such change be captured as part of Hierarchy ID changes.
 Also from actual usage perspective, we don't see any major relavance of capturing this values.

 Because we are going to support concept of Baselining, we expect users to take such snapshot when they achieve certain milestone in their requirements definition process.
 This will enable them to see location of Itemz with respect to the snapshot in time taken previously by the project using ItemzApp.